10 of the Best Tropical Islands to Visit Around the World (that won’t break the bank)

 Other note-worthy options: Ilha Grande, Santa Catarina, Aruba

 This lesser-known tropical island found off the Venezuelan coast on the South American continent is filled with colonial neighborhoods, beautiful beaches, colorful streets, and coral reefs.
-A Dutch territory in the Caribbean, Curaçao is fairly affordable and budget-friendly as a cheap Caribbean island destination.
+A Dutch territory in the Caribbean, Curaçao is a fairly affordable tropical vacation island and budget-friendly as a cheap Caribbean island destination.

 It is best to visit during the off-season of May – October to score reduced flights and hotel specials at one of the many value for money resorts.
 The relatively large Curaçao International Airport accommodates a large number of low-cost competing airlines.
 The island is located outside of the hurricane belt and is not affected by rains and sever weather conditions unlike the rest of the Caribbean.

-The interesting mix of Creole, Dutch, and Spanish influences gives Curaçao a unique feel.
+The interesting mix of Creole, Dutch, and Spanish influences gives Curaçao a unique feel and makes it one of the best islands to vacation.
 The World Heritage city of Willemstad comprising awesome architecture, pastel-colored buildings, the floating Queen Emma Bridge, and world-class museums awaits your arrival.
 While the clear sugary beaches and turquoise waters of Westpunt can be reached in under two hours.

 The tropical island’s protected coral reefs, optimal diving conditions, and rich marine life attracts aquatic-lovers the world over to Curaçao.
 Don’t miss a visit to some of my favorites that include Baya Beach, Playa Cas Abu Beach, and Seaquarium Beach.
 Other activities include kitesurfing, sailing, windsurfing.

-Average daily cost: Expect to pay around US$ 80 per person per day on a budget.
+Average daily cost of Curaçao: Expect to pay around US$ 80 per person per day on a budget.
 Accommodation can be found starting at $35.
 While you could certainly spend more on a luxurious trip to Curaçao, it helps to keep things simple.

 Book in advance to score a cheap flight.
 For accommodation take a look at the many guesthouses and bed and breakfasts on offer.
 There is a wide variety of food options available from posh restaurants to street food vendors, and food trucks, naturally catering to all tastes and budgets.
 Although the official currency of Curaçao is the Antillean guilder, US dollars are widely accepted.